Sorry, you need to enable JavaScript to visit this website.

 In this paper, we propose a project-based framework to help teaching and assessment of Architectural design modules in an informative and fair way.
 The framework is based upon criteria-based assessment and uses rubrics to guide the assessment process.
 Using this framework, the students can fully understand the evaluation criteria by practicing peer-to-peer evaluation, and instructors can have useful feedback about weaknesses of their students and/or their teaching methodologies.
 By mapping students’ results into required students’ skills, monitoring of students over several levels of study becomes possible; this supports efficient progressive learning.
 The proposed approach has been evaluated by using it to assess A group of thirty students in design-1 module; then their results were compared to another group of thirty assessed heuristically without it.
 The initial evaluation of the approach shows its effectiveness

-Researcher: D. Hend S. kalefa
+Researcher: Dr. Hend S. kalefa

 Study Title: Tadawl: An Educational Platform for Gamifying Startup Investment